Lamar Jackson: 2020 season

-Postseason

 In the Wild Card Round, Jackson won his first career playoff game by defeating the Tennessee Titans in a rematch of the previous year's Divisional Round matchup.
-He threw for 179 yards and one interception and rushed for 136 yards and a touchdown during the 20–13 win.
-In the Divisional Round against the Buffalo Bills, Jackson threw for 162 yards and rushed for 34 yards, but threw a costly red zone pick-six to Taron Johnson late in third quarter.
-He then sustained a concussion on the last play of the third quarter, effectively ending his season as the Ravens would lose 17–3.
+He threw for 179 yards and an interception and rushed for 136 yards and a touchdown during the 20–13 road victory.
+During the Divisional Round against the Buffalo Bills, Jackson threw for 162 yards and rushed for 34 yards, but threw a costly red zone pick-six to Taron Johnson late in third quarter.
+Jackson then sustained a concussion on the last play of the third quarter, effectively ending his season as the Ravens lost on the road by a score of 17–3.

 2021 season

 On April 30, 2021, the Ravens exercised the fifth-year option on Jackson's contract, worth a guaranteed $23 million for the 2022 season.
 Jackson was diagnosed with COVID-19 around the start of training camp, the second time he had contracted the virus.

-In Week 1, against the Las Vegas Raiders, Jackson finished with 235 passing yards, 86 rushing yards, a passing touchdown, but also lost two of three fumbles as the Ravens lost in overtime 27–33.
-Against the Kansas City Chiefs in Week 2, Jackson finished with 239 passing yards, 107 rushing yards, two interceptions, and three total touchdowns as the Ravens won 36–35, marking Jackson's first win over Patrick Mahomes.
-In Week 3, against the Detroit Lions, Jackson finished with 287 passing yards, 58 rushing yards, a passing touchdown in a close 19–17 win, as Ravens kicker Justin Tucker made an NFL record 66-yard field goal in the last seconds to win the game.
-In Week 5 against the Indianapolis Colts, Jackson threw for a career-high and Ravens franchise record 442 yards and four touchdowns while also rushing for 62 yards, helping the Ravens erase a 19-point deficit and win in overtime 31–25.
-Jackson also became the first quarterback to have a 85%+ completion rate while throwing 40+ passes.
+During the season-opening 33–27 overtime road loss to the Las Vegas Raiders, Jackson finished with 235 passing yards and a touchdown to go along with 86 rushing yards, but also lost two of three fumbles.
+In the next game against the Kansas City Chiefs, Jackson threw for 239 yards, a touchdown, and two interceptions while also rushing for 107 yards and two touchdowns during the narrow 36–35 victory, marking Jackson's first win over Patrick Mahomes.
+The following week against the Detroit Lions, Jackson had 287 passing yards and a touchdown to go along with 58 yards during a narrow 19–17 road victory, as Ravens kicker Justin Tucker made an NFL record 66-yard field goal in the final seconds to win the game.

+During a Week 5 31–25 overtime victory the Indianapolis Colts, Jackson threw for a career-high and Ravens franchise record 442 yards and four touchdowns while also rushing for 62 yards, helping the Ravens erase a 19-point deficit.
+He also became the first quarterback to have a 85%+ completion rate while throwing 40+ passes.
 Ravens coach John Harbaugh called it one of the greatest performances he had ever seen.
-The next week, Jackson set the record for the most victories as a starting quarterback under the age of 25 at 35 in 34–6 rout of the Los Angeles Chargers.
-In Week 12 against the Cleveland Browns, Jackson threw a career high four interceptions.
-However, the Ravens outmatched the Browns winning 16–10.
-Against the Browns in Week 14, Jackson suffered an ankle injury after being hit by Jeremiah Owusu-Koramoah in the first quarter and was ruled out during the 22–24 loss.
-He missed the remainder of the game and, ultimately, the rest of the season.
-Jackson was named to his second Pro Bowl after his first coming of his unanimous MVP season.
+In the next game against the Los Angeles Chargers, Jackson set the record for the most victories as a starting quarterback under the age of 25 at 35 in 34–6 blowout victory.
+During a Week 12 16–10 victory over the Cleveland Browns, Jackson threw for 165 yards, a touchdown, a career high four interceptions.
+Two weeks later against the Browns, Jackson left the eventual narrow 24–22 loss in the first quarter after suffered an ankle injury when he was hit by Jeremiah Owusu-Koramoah.
+Due to his injury, Jackson missed the rest of the season.
+He was named to his second Pro Bowl after his first coming in his unanimous MVP season.